gorpipe/gor/documentation/src/command/NORSQL.rst

 ======
 NORSQL
 ======
-The :ref:`NORSQL` command allows you to run arbitrary SQL commands against "the database" (the database here being defined by the content of a file called gor.db.credentials in the config directory).
-This command is not enabled when running against a gor-server and therefore does not work within the Sequence Miner.
-It is intended to be used with GORpipe only.
+The :ref:`NORSQL` command allows you to run arbitrary SQL commands against "the database" (the database here being defined by the content of a file called gor.sql.credentials in the config directory).

 :ref:`NORSQL` can be run against any database table.
-In the case of :ref:`GORSQL`, the defined query must access a table have Chrom-POS information as first columns.

-SQL statemens need to be encapsulated between curly brackets, e.g. norsql {sql_query}.
+SQL statements need to be encapsulated between curly brackets, e.g. norsql {sql_query}.

 Usage
 =====